jdoleary/Eden/tasks/CurrentTasks.md

 - test against commonmark spec: `![foo ![bar](/url)](/url2)` https://spec.commonmark.org/0.30/#images

 ## Bugs
+- Bug: Pagination order is wonky with top level files
 - Bug: File embed works for any file within the root, this includes images.
 So `![[bumblebee-nested.png]]` will find it even though it's not in the Assets dir
 - Bug: on Features page: `![[Link]]` is invisible. its being parsed as an embed even though it's surrounded in single ticks
 - Bug: Spacing is weird in http://localhost:8000/obsidian-flavored-markdown.html Block references (its different from the spacing in the block)